SageRalph/search-mendeley/README.md

 If running locally, use `http://localhost:5000/oauth` as your  Redirect URI.
 This will give you a client ID and secret.

+3. Navigate to the /app directory

-3. Rename the config.yml.example file to config.yml, and fill in your client ID and secret in this file.
+4. Rename the config.yml.example file to config.yml, and fill in your client ID and secret in this file.

-4. Run the following command to install dependencies:
+5. Run the following command to install dependencies:

         pip install -r requirements.txt

-5. Start the server:

-		app.py
+## How to run ##

+On Windows, launch the application by running RUN.bat

+Otherwise, naviagte to the /app directory and run app.py using Python 2.7
-6. Go to http://localhost:5000 in your browser.
+Then go to http://localhost:5000 in your browser.